Jonathan has been writing since 1995 about various topics, from movie reviews, works of fiction and media commentaries

 Jelly Bellies, famous for providing a flavor for every palate—from sweet to savory, from pear to popcorn, from tangerine to Tabasco—broke new ground some years ago with Bean Boozled, a line of jelly beans that mixes innocuous flavors like peach and lime with atrocious abominations like barf and lawn clippings.
 To keep things interesting and make a twisted game out of it, each bad flavor looks identical to a good flavor.
 Flavors have been added over time, and some flavors like skunk have gone away.

 First things first, there are 20 flavors this time around, 10 good and 10 bad.
-Among the good, my favorite are buttered popcorn and pear.
+Among the good, my favorites are buttered popcorn and pear.
 Now let's get on to the good, or rather, bad stuff.

 - Spoiled Milk: One of the new flavors for the 4th edition is spoiled milk.
 This turned out to be the worst of the worst for me.
 It really and truly tastes like rancid dairy, and even after eating other things, I could still detect a hint of it hours later.